Enhancing User-Feedback Driven Requirements Prioritization

 \subsection{Results and Analysis}

-We plot the performances of ReFeed and iReFeed in Fig.~\ref{fig:3}.
+We plot the performances of ReFeed and iReFeed in Fig.~\ref{fig:3a} and Fig.~\ref{fig:3b}.
 The plots are organized horizontally by the four performance evaluation metrics, and vertically by the datasets.
 Each sub-figure shows the averages across the prioritization instances in that dataset.
-The combined significance levels are also reported in Fig.~\ref{fig:3}.
-Overall, a clear trend observed in Fig.~\ref{fig:3} is that iReFeed consistently outperforms ReFeed.
+The combined significance levels are also reported in Fig.~\ref{fig:3a} and Fig.~\ref{fig:3b}.
+Table~\ref{table:RQ1_results} represents the F2 scores across all the datasets and the five cutoff points.
+Overall, a clear trend observed in Fig.~\ref{fig:3a} and Fig.~\ref{fig:3b} is that iReFeed consistently outperforms ReFeed.
 This shows that clustering requirements into topically coherent groups positively influences prioritization, compared with treating requirements as being independent from each other in the prioritization process.

-Using ReFeed as the baseline, we notice from Fig.~\ref{fig:3} that the improvements of recall are more prominent in Discord, and the precision improvements are more salient in Discord and Webex.
+Using ReFeed as the baseline, we notice from Fig.~\ref{fig:3a} and Fig.~\ref{fig:3b} that the improvements of recall are more prominent in Discord, and the precision improvements are more salient in Discord and Webex.
 We speculate a possible reason might be due to the user feedback's accurate matching and broad coverage of the candidate requirements in these datasets; however, testing the hypothesis requires future work.
-Nevertheless, a general trend of Fig.~\ref{fig:3} is that LDA-C performs better than LDA, and BERTopic-C performs better than BERTopic.
+Nevertheless, a general trend of Fig.~\ref{fig:3a} and Fig.~\ref{fig:3b} is that LDA-C performs better than LDA, and BERTopic-C performs better than BERTopic.
 Therefore, our results suggest that integrating cluster's internal coherence into ranking requirements further enhances prioritization qualities.